core-coin/base-rs/CONTRIBUTING.md

 ### Tests

-If the change being proposed alters code (as opposed to only documentation for example), it is either adding new functionality to Alloy or it is fixing existing, broken functionality.
-In both of these cases, the pull request should include one or more tests to ensure that Alloy does not regress in the future.
+If the change being proposed alters code (as opposed to only documentation for example), it is either adding new functionality to Base-rs or it is fixing existing, broken functionality.
+In both of these cases, the pull request should include one or more tests to ensure that Base-rs does not regress in the future.

 #### Unit Tests